Backed by SSL, our online bonding process is secure. We are committed to your privacy.

 A $10,000 Florida credit service organization bond is subject to underwriting, meaning an underwriter will take credit history and/or financials into consideration before providing the cost, also called the premium.
 The premium for qualified applicants typically starts around $100.
 As premiums vary, submit an application to find out the exact cost of your Florida CSO surety bond.

 SuretyBonds.com works hard to get you bonded for the best possible rate.
 Don’t let poor credit discourage you from applying!
-We believe every customer should be able to purchase a bond, which is why we created a Bad Credit Surety Bond Program!
-99% of applications are approved!
+We believe every customer should be able to purchase a bond, which is why we created a Bad Credit Surety Bond Program, through which 99% of applications are approved.

 What is a credit service organization bond?

-A credit service organization bond is a type of surety bond that protects the financial interests of consumers if the principle, the credit service organization, does not apply by all regulations and does not complete the services agreed upon.
-This bond also protects the obligee, the Florida Department of Banking and Finance, from any claims made by the consumer against the principle.
+A credit service organization bond is a type of surety bond that protects the financial interests of consumers if the principal, the credit service organization, does not apply by all regulations and does not complete the services agreed upon.
+This bond also protects the obligee, the Florida Department of Banking and Finance, from any claims made by the consumer against the principal.

 Ready to be bonded?
 Submit your application and get a free, no-obligation quote on your surety bond.